ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 ## Submit a Message

-End-to-end encrypted (application) message are submitted to the hub for authorization and eventual fanout using an HTTP POST request.
+End-to-end encrypted (application) messages are submitted to the hub for authorization and eventual fanout using an HTTP POST request.

 ~~~